I’ve tried and tested the best of the best artificial Christmas trees out there – these are my top-rated picks from budget to luxury

 Whether you too are looking to decorate a small living room for Christmas with a space-saving tree or if you want to put more than one tree in your home and have a petite spot in mind like a hallway or a stair landing, a slim Christmas tree like this Habitat design is the perfect way to go.
 And the budget-friendly price of £50 makes it all the more worth it.

-Newly launched for Christmas 2024, is only about 61 centimetres in diameter so takes up very little space.
+First launched last year, it's only about 61 centimetres in diameter so takes up very little space.
 But even when disassembled, the tree fits into a box that’s about a third of the size of most Christmas tree boxes – the box it arrives in measures 46 centimetres in height, 28 centimetres in width and 46 centimetres in depth.
 So even when you put this tree away at the end of the festive season, it won’t take up too much of your precious storage space.

 Another great thing about this tree is how it’s structured – which is also the reason why it takes so little space when taken apart and why it’s so quick and easy to put up, mere 4 minutes.
 Equipped with a metal stand, the box contains two metal poles which are connected and inserted into the stand.
 Only then the main part of the tree shaped like a collapsible spiral is placed on top of the poles and a small top part finishes off the look.